 \section{Conclusions}

-Turbulence is a complex problem, hence its models are very useful.
-Pao~\cite{Pao:PF1965} and Pope~\cite{Pope:book} constructed turbulence models that capture inertial and dissipative ranges of turbulence.
-Several experimental results on the energy spectrum have been compared with model predictions, and they match with each other quite well.
-To best of our knowledge, there were no numerical verification of Pao's and Pope's models~\cite{Pao:PF1965,Pope:book} till today; the present paper shows that the predictions of the above models and numerical results are consistent with each other, except minor discrepancies in the values of the energy flux in the dissipation regime.
+Turbulence is a complex problem, hence we rely on turbulence models.
+Pao~\cite{Pao:PF1965} and Pope~\cite{Pope:book} constructed turbulence models that explains the turbulence behaviour in the inertial and dissipative ranges.
+Several experimental results on the energy spectrum have been compared with the model predictions, and they match with each other quite well.
+To best of our knowledge, ours is the first numerical verification of Pao's and Pope's models~\cite{Pao:PF1965,Pope:book}.
+The present paper shows that the predictions of the above models and numerical results are consistent with each other, except minor differences in the energy flux in the dissipation regime.

 The aforementioned models for turbulent flows, however, have certain deficiencies.
 The hump in the energy spectrum near the beginning of dissipation range is related to the bottleneck effect~\cite{Falkovich:PRL2005,Verma:JPA2007,Donzis:JFM2010Bottleneck}; this hump is not captured by of Pao's and Pope's models.
 Also, the numerical values of the energy flux in the dissipative regime differ from the model predictions by a small amount.
-Thus, the models of Pao~\cite{Pao:PF1965} and Pope~\cite{Pope:book} need some revisions.
+Thus, the models of Pao~\cite{Pao:PF1965} and Pope~\cite{Pope:book} need to be revised.
 It is also interesting to note that Pao's model~\cite{Pao:PF1965} does not involve any free parameter (except Kolmogorov's constant $K_\mathrm{Ko}$) in comparison to several free parameters in Pope's model.
 The parameters of Pope's model are chosen so as to fit with $E(k)$ derived from experiments.
-In this paper, we also show that for turbulent flows, the shell-to-shell energy transfers are forward and local in both inertial and dissipative ranges.
+We show that for turbulent flows, the shell-to-shell energy transfers are forward and local in both inertial and dissipative ranges.